alvin18-stc/BLOOD-MANAGEMENT-AND-ORGAN-MANAGEMENT-SYSTEM-BMOM-/README.md

 Here now i mention the username and password of the database:
 You can download a database management client (like DBeaver, HeidiSQL, or MySQL Workbench) and connect using the credentials from your .env file:

-" note: here the file BMOM is zip file you can extract it
+" note: here the file BMOM is zip file you can extract it"

                           Database Host: localhost (or 127.0.0.1)